nkkoran/DanceBattle/README.md

 TikTok Dance Trainer is a new Web App that enables its users to learn and replicate popular dances from TikTok.
 While using the app, users will receive a score in real time that gives them feedback on how well they are dancing compared to the original video.
 This web app is an encouraging way for beginners to hone dance skills and improve their TikTok content as well as a fun way for advanced users to compete against one another in perfecting dances.

-All open source repositories/packages that we used:
+All open source repositories/packages that were used:

 https://github.com/tensorflow/tfjs-models/tree/master/posenet